jirevwe/jirevwe.github.io/source/_posts/sql-nulls.md

 select null = null; -- Returns NULL (null) because... wait what?</code></pre>
 <codapi-snippet engine="wasi" sandbox="sqlite" editor="basic"></codapi-snippet>

-`select null = null;` returns NULL, because each NULL is basically a placeholder representing an "unknown value".
+`select null = null;` returns NULL, because each NULL is basically a placeholder representing any ["unknown value"](https://www.youtube.com/watch?v=cBw0c-cmOfc&t=13s).
 Two unknown values are not necessarily the same value; we can't say that they are equal, because we don't know the value of either of them.
 So it evaluates to an "unknown value" that's obviously not "true" or "false", which is why `NULL = NULL` returns `NULL`.
 Very weird, ikr!
 So now we've established that two NULL values in the same column are not considered equal using "="; but we can use `IS`, because the `IS` operator checks for identity or rather if the type of both values are, well, NULL.

 <pre><code class="lang-sql">select null is null; -- Returns 1 (true) because IS checks for NULL identity</code></pre>
 <codapi-snippet engine="wasi" sandbox="sqlite" editor="basic"></codapi-snippet>